Definitions and explanations:

 The relationship between nominal accounts and real accounts is that any increase or decrease in nominal account will result in an increase or decrease in real account.
 All the normal account balances are either directly or indirectly transferred to the real account balances.

-Difference between real account and nominal account
+Difference between real accounts and nominal accounts

 The notable difference between real and nominal accounts is explained below: